Upgrade of the PandaX-4T online data quality monitoring system and perspectives for future multi-tons PandaX upgrades: Introduction

 \section{Introduction}

 The PandaX-4T experiment~\cite{PandaX:2018wtu} is a multi-tonne liquid xenon observatory located in the China Jinping Underground Laboratory ~\cite{Li:2014rca}.
 It utilizes the dual-phase liquid xenon technology~\cite{RevModPhys.82.2053} to explore a wide range of physics phenomena, such as dark matter detection~\cite{PandaX-4T:2021bab}, coherent elastic scattering of solar neutrinos~\cite{PandaX:2022aac, Pang:2024bmg}, double beta decay of xenon isotopes~\cite{PandaX:2022kwg} and other rare events~\cite{XENON:2019dti}.
+After completing the initial data taking stage (Run1), a detector upgrade was carried out.
+The recent successful completion of the detector upgrade has paved the way for the scheduling of new data taking stage (Run2).
 The future plans include the development of PandaX-xT, a multi-ten-tonne observatory that will operate at the same site~\cite{PandaX:2024oxq}.

 Scattering events occurring in the active region of the dual-phase xenon detector may produce prompt scintillation light signal ($S1$) in liquid xenon and electroluminescence signal ($S2$) in gas xenon.
 These signals can be captured by two arrays of photomultiplier tubes (PMTs) on the top and bottom of the detector, read out separately with 169 and 199 channels.
 The captured signals are digitized using flash analog-to-digital converters (FADCs) and subsequently stored for further analysis.
-Due to the combination of high digitization rate at 250~MHz (500~MHz after upgrade~\cite{He:2021sbc} between Run1 and Run2 data taking process) and a large number of readout channels, a substantial amount of data is generated.
+Due to the combination of high digitization rate of 250~MHz (500~MHz post-upgrade~\cite{He:2021sbc}) and a large number of readout channels, a substantial amount of data is generated.
 It is estimated that PandaX-4T is collecting approximately 1 PB of data per year~\cite{Zhou:2023vmz}, while PandaX-xT is projected to produce over 1.8 PB of data per year~\cite{PandaX:2024oxq}.
 These data are stored in a custom format based on the Bamboo Shoot3 library~\cite{PandaX:bamboo-shoot3}.
 During the data taking process, an Apache Kafka message queue~\cite{Kreps2011KafkaA,Sax2018,Apache:Kafka} is employed to transmit metadata information to various functional modules.
 These modules encompass the online data processing, data transfering and data quality monitoring system.

 The data quality monitoring system plays a crucial role in the data taking process by offering reference plots and numerical values from the collected data.
 These resources serve as valuable references for both the on-site operators and the data analyzers.
 In conjunction with the upgrade of the current PandaX-4T experiment, the doubled sampling rate results in a higher data flow.
 This poses challenges for the existing data quality monitoring system to extract reference resources in a timely manner.
 To address this, we have performed a comprehensive upgrade of the system, making it more suitable to meet the requirements of both the upcoming operation of PandaX-4T and the future PandaX-xT experiment.